encloud-tech/encloud/README.md

 - Upload encrypted files to Filecoin
 - Retrieve encrypted files from Filecoin and decrypt them
 - Share encrypted files by transferring the DEK to a specified email

-encloud currently uses the [**Estuary**](https://estuary.tech/) API to upload and retrieve data from Filecoin.
-This allows clients to interact with the
-Filecoin network without needing to deal with crypto wallets, tokens or deal making with Filecoin storage providers as Estuary manages this in the background.

-We plan to add more flows to enable clients to control their deal making with specific Storage Providers.
-To this end we want to integrate with Singularity and its deal preparation module to generate encrypted CAR files and make deals with specific storage providers.

 **Watch the encloud CLI demo in action!**